H2CO3/Sparkling/doc/stdlib.md

 These function return the name of a temporary file, or an alrady open handle to it, respectively.

+    string readfile(string filename)

+Reads the contents of the file named `filename` and returns it as a string.

 2. String manipulation (spn_libstring)
 --------------------------------------
     int indexof(string haystack, string needle [, int offset])